Trump foe Michael Avenatti sought to extort $20 million from Nike: prosecutors

 NEW YORK (Reuters) - Attorney Michael Avenatti, who represented adult film star Stormy Daniels in her legal battles with U.S. President Donald Trump, was charged on Monday with what prosecutors said was an attempt to “shake down” Nike Inc for over $20 million.

-Avenatti, who was also hit with separate federal charges alleging embezzlement and fraud in U.S. District Court in Los Angeles, was arrested in New York.
+Avenatti, who was also hit with separate embezzlement and fraud charges in U.S. District Court in Los Angeles, was arrested in New York.

-A subdued Avenatti, wearing a dark gray suit, sat alone at the defense table at his hearing in federal court in New York.
+A federal magistrate judge ordered him released on $300,000 bond during a hearing in U.S. District Court in New York.
+A subdued Avenatti, appeared in the courtroom wearing a dark gray suit, sitting with federal public defenders.

 Prosecutors said Avenatti and another lawyer, who was not named in court papers, met with Nike’s attorneys on March 19 and told them they had a client, a former amateur coach, who had evidence Nike employees had bribed top high school players to play for Nike-sponsored college teams.